Ford Mondeo hatchback - Reliability & safety

 Ford Mondeo reliability

-Ford finished 23rd out of 30 manufacturers in the 2019 survey, which isn’t a great result.
-Of the Ford owners who responded, 14.8% reported experiencing a problem with their car at least once in the first year, and low rankings for exterior styling, build quality, practicality, space and interior comfort didn’t help the overall score.
+Ford finished 24th out of 30 manufacturers in the 2020 survey, which isn’t a great result.
+In 2019, 14.8% of Ford drivers reported experiencing a problem with their car at least once in the first year, and low rankings for exterior styling, build quality, practicality, space and interior comfort didn’t help the overall score.
 The SYNC 3 infotainment system, however, was something owners were very happy about.

-The Mondeo can be fitted with a huge range of features, including Active City Stop autonomous emergency braking (that should prevent low-speed collisions) and adaptive cruise control with collision mitigation, which can prevent (or reduce the force of) high-speed collisions.
-From Autumn 2017, Active City Stop is fitted as standard to every model.
+The Mondeo is fitted with a huge range of features, including Active City Stop autonomous emergency braking (that should prevent low-speed collisions) and adaptive cruise control with collision mitigation, which can prevent (or reduce the force of) high-speed collisions.

 A feature that none of the Mondeo’s rivals offer is inflatable rear seatbelts, which hold the wearer in place more effectively during a collision.
 The only trouble, though, is that they’re not compatible with all child seats – so be sure to check this before you buy.